fgolemo/cl-workshop-cvpr21-docker/README.md

 ## Setup

-We also assume, you have Docker installed **and running**.
-We need docker to bundle up the submission and send them to our server for evaluation.

 1. Get your API Authentication token from the [EvalAI Website in your profile](https://eval.ai/web/profile).

 2. From the root directory of the repository, run the following command: